 If the child is reluctant to follow the group member they will explain that they are going to look for the person responsible for them - but will try to keep them in sight while they do so.
 They will not force a child to come with them.
-If
+If necessary, they will call for help, or stay with the child until they have been reunited with someone that the child recognises and is willing to be with.

-The Scottish Schools Pipe Band Championships event staff will be instructed to avoid situations where they are alone with children, especially anywhere they are unlikely to be seen or heard.
+The Scottish Schools Pipe Band Committee staff will be instructed to avoid situations where they are alone with children, especially anywhere they are unlikely to be seen or heard.
 This is as much to protect staff from suspicion as to protect children.
 If they cannot avoid being alone with a child, they will be instructed to take prudent precautions:

-- Try to move with the child to a place where there are other people - Avoid unnecessary physical contact - If they do have to touch the child, make sure to get their agreement beforehand, and Try not to be over-familiar.
+- Try to move with the child to a place where there are other people - Avoid unnecessary physical contact - If they do have to touch the child, make sure to get their agreement beforehand, and try not to be over-familiar.